A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Numerical implementations: sink and supernova feedback particles

-and we set the value of the limiter $\lambda$ by solving the resulting equation for $\lambda$ and choosing the root in the range $[0,1]$; in cases where there is no such root, we set $\lambda = 1$ exactly and instead increase the value of $\Delta e_\mathrm{int}$ to satisfy the equation, thereby heating the gas.
+where $C_V$ is the gas specific heat capacity, and we determine the value of the limiter $\lambda$ by solving the resulting equation for $\lambda$ and choosing the largest root in the range $[0,1]$.
+The internal energy is then obtained by subtracting the kinetic energy from the total energy.
+In cases where the maximum solution for $\lambda$ equals 1, this procedure effectively heats up the gas.
 This can be necessary, for example, in regions between two SN explosions, where the momentum vectors from two depositions cancel each other and thus $|\Delta \bp|$ is close to zero; in this case our prescription correctly deposits the SN energy as heat.